-Households across Wellingborough will be receiving letters this week as part of a yearly process to keep the electoral roll up to date.
+Households across Wellingborough have been receiving letters this week as part of a yearly process to keep the electoral roll up to date.

 The letters, known as household enquiry forms (HEFs), are being delivered to every home in the borough and contain details of everyone in the household who is currently registered to vote.

-Residents are urged to check their forms and return them as soon as possible to make sure they are able to vote in any upcoming elections or referendums.
+Residents are being urged to check and return their forms as soon as possible to make sure that they are able to vote in any upcoming elections or referendums.

-“We need people to either confirm that all the details we hold are correct, or make changes such as letting us know if someone’s moved into or out of the property.
+“We need people to either confirm that all the details we hold are correct, or make changes such as letting us know if someone’s moved out or in of the property.

-The HEF isn’t an electoral registration form, but if all details are confirmed as correct, the residents will remain registered.
+The HEF isn’t an electoral registration form, but if all the details are confirmed as correct the residents will remain registered.
 This means the vast majority of people will receive no further forms after returning the HEF.
-If anyone is added onto the form, they will be sent a separate form called an invitation to register (ITR), which will ask for more details.
+If anyone is added on the form, they will be sent an invitation to register, which will ask for more details.

-More information about the electoral roll and registering to vote is available on our elections pages or by contacting the electoral services team on email@example.com or 01933 231 513.
+More information about the electoral roll and registering to vote is available on our elections pages or by calling 01933 231 513.